 - Origins and History of Bodymind Integration

-The origin of “bodymind-deep bodywork” is linked intrinsically with the life and legacy of Jack W. Painter, PhD (1933-2010), who originally, over a period of three decades, developed two distinct branches of what he came to collectively call ‘Bodymind Integration’ – which included in the first place the method he named Postural Integration and then some years later, the second method called Energetic Integration.
-It was actually the course of Jack’s early life and his own personal experience of discomfort and pain that led him on a path of discovery and to the creation of these two unique methods of bodywork.
+The origin of “bodymind-deep bodywork” is linked intrinsically with the life and legacy of Jack W. Painter, PhD (1933-2010), who originally, over a period of three decades, developed three distinct branches of what he came to collectively call ‘Bodymind Integration’ – which included in the first place the method he named Postural Integration and then some years later, the second method called Energetic Integration and finally Pelvic-Heart Integration.
+It was actually the course of Jack’s early life and his own personal experience of discomfort and pain that led him on a path of discovery and to the creation of these three unique methods of body psychotherapy and deep bodywork.

 In the early sixties, as professor of philosophy and psychology at the University of Miami, his body was causing him difficulties and discomfort and interfering with his career.
 He first sought relief through swimming, tennis, basketball and weight-lifting, then explored Yoga, breath work, traditional Chinese medicine and acupuncture.
 He also got involved in a whole range of other new activities, workshops and sessions which were part of the blossoming New Age Growth movement which had begun in California.
 His extensive explorations included Eastern practices, Gestalt, Reichian work, Rolfing, Alexander, Feldenkrais, and Movement work.
 Jack received an extensive program of individual sessions from some of the prominent figures of the growth movement, among them Fritz Pearls (Gestalt School) and his wife Marty Fromm and from Ida Rolf’s trainer Bill Williams (who later founded ‘Soma Technique’).